jays-codes/ud-java-datastructures-algortihms/README.md

 # ud-java-datastructures-algortihms
-Jay's proj repo for Java Data Structures and Algorithms (conducted by S.Barrett - Udemy).
+Jay's repo for Java Data Structures and Algorithms (by S.Barrett, P.Singhal - Udemy).
 List below ARE NOT NOTES.
 They are topics covered as of latest.

+proj: dsaps (P.Singhal)
+- project init

-proj: datastructures
+proj: datastructures (S.Barrett)
 - isPalindrome(String); using char[]
 - Bubblesort; sort(int[])
 - Leetcode: Rotate array by k; O(n)